sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

 Example:

-* add a color column to the Car model: `rails generate migration AddVinToCars color:string`
+* add a vin column to the Car model: `rails generate migration AddVinToCars vin:string`

 This generates a migration like: